NikolaiRadke/Noko/howto_compile/README.md

 * X in ttyUSBX is the number of your USB-port connected to the Arduino.
 In most cases, ist is *ttyUSB0*.
 If not, look into the Arduino-IDE for the correct number.

 ### Linux Updater
 Just run **NOKOFlash** in [howto_compile/precompiled/Flashtool](https://github.com/NikolaiRadke/NOKO/tree/master/howto_compile/precompiled/Flashtool) and select the firmware of your choice.
-Needs *avrdude* (see above) and *Optiboot* on your Nano.
+Needs *avrdude* (see above).
 The GUI was written in TCL/TK and should run on every modern Linux Distribution and OSX.
 Maybe the *tk* package ist needed, if it does not run at once.

 Try *Blink.hex* to test the tool :-)